 Qantas rotates its lead audit partner every five years and imposes restrictions on the employment of personnel previously employed by the external auditor.
 Qantas rotated its lead external audit partner during 2021/22.
-The next rotation of audit signing partner for KPMG will take place following the finalisation of the audit for the 2025/26 financial year.
-Notwithstanding there are no service, quality or independence issues with the current auditor, in consideration of best practice, the Qantas Group has decided to undertake a competitive external audit tender process during the 2024/25 financial year for appointment in relation to the 2026/27 financial year.
+The next rotation of audit signing partner for KPMG will take place following the finalisation of the audit for the FY26.
+Notwithstanding there are no service, quality or independence issues with the current auditor, in consideration of best practice, the Qantas Group has decided to undertake a competitive external audit tender process during the FY25 for appointment in relation to the FY26.

-The Board and Audit Committee conduct regular reviews of the independence safeguards put in place by the external auditor.
+The Board and Audit Committee conducts regular reviews of the independence safeguards put in place by the external auditor.
 Policies and procedures are in place to restrict the type of non-audit services which can be provided by the external auditor and a detailed review of non-audit fees paid to the external auditor is undertaken on a quarterly basis.